macrocosm-os/prompting-api/README.md

 ## Install
-Create a new python environment and install the dependencies with the command
+Create a new python environment and install the dependencies with the command. **Note**: This project uses python >=3.10.

 ```bash
 pip install -r requirements.txt